Forethoughts/forethoughts-datastudio/docs/about/overview.rst

 However, architecting, installing, integrating, and maintaining to build your pipeline became a new challenge, while it needs lots of investment to get proper setup/configurations, experiences, and best practices.
 We know not every organization can not invest as much as those top few trillion-dollar value companies to build ML/data pipeline.

-Open data studio's goal is to minimi
+Open data studio's goal is to minimize this gap so any organization can have the same ability from day